Q: I see on your website that parents are expected to have in-classroom time, what does this look like?

 Q: What in-classroom jobs do families do on their “stay days”?

-A: Jobs are assigned by the class rep and include wiping and sanitizing surfaces, bringing snack (TBD for 2021-2022), and vacuuming/sweeping the classroom at the end of session.
+A: Jobs are assigned by the class rep and include wiping and sanitizing surfaces, bringing snack, and vacuuming/sweeping the classroom at the end of session.

 Q: Tell me more about Class Meetings – how do they work and what is the time commitment?

-A: Previously our class meetings were in person, but like all things 2020 and beyond, we’re now on Zoom.
-The meetings involve: a happy half-hour for parents to chat and meet other families; updates from the Class Rep; updates from Teacher Shannon with some age-specific developmental information; and Parent Education from our Parent Educator.
-In total, they last 2-2.5 hours.
+A: The meetings involve: a happy half-hour for parents to chat and meet other families; updates from the Class Rep; updates from Teacher Shannon with some age-specific developmental information; and Parent Education from our Parent Educator.
+In total, they last ~2 hours.
 These monthly parent meetings are mandatory.
 We also have two (2) whole-school meetings; they occur in lieu of regular monthly parent meetings, not in addition to them.
 These meetings are a great way for parents/caregivers who are not in the classroom to get to know the other families, and Teacher Shannon.